January 31, 2015

 Schmidt:[Translation]"...the learning of Shakespeare was quite sufficient to write these pieces, he was not learned "immeasurably" but he was just gifted with a boundless imagination ... and all other theories have also just considerable difficulties ...….

-Therefore William Shakespeare from Stratford is still the safest candidate as author of the famous plays, even if he possessed no academic education ...(11 Nov.2011)
+Therefore William Shakespeare from Stratford is still the safest candidate as author of the famous plays, even if he Possessed\ no academic education ...(11 Nov.2011)

 Where did Christopher Schmidt get his knowledge of Shakespeare's education?
 Does he mean the person from Stratford, (no sources of [school] education do exist), or does he regard the education deducted from the author's plays? .... thus, from a poet who possessed (according to many experts) the most universal learning of his time?
 For Schmidt both must undoubtedly have been the same ....

-Isn't this "vicious circle response" of Schmidt the most elegant solution, to get rid of the problem which was dealt in this show?
+Isn't this "vicious reasoning circle response" of Schmidt the most elegant solution, to get rid of the problem which was dealt in this show?

 (26) the irritating question mark related to the "true" Shakespeare (alias Marlowe)